SEN Information Report

 - Preparation for adulthood and independence

-It will also include information about health and social care services, education, leisure activities and support groups in the area for children and young people aged 0-25 with SEND and their families.
+It also includes information about health and social care services, education, leisure activities and support groups in the area for children and young people aged 0-25 with SEND and their families.

 The Subject Teacher or Form Tutor